moubi/blog/content/blog/render-props-vs-hooks/index.md

 From the official docs:
 >The term “render prop” refers to a technique for sharing code between React components using a prop whose value is a function.

-**_"...using a prop whose value is a function"_** - exactly what seems awkward when you see render props for first time.
+**_"...using a prop whose value is a function"_** - exactly what seems awkward when you see render props for the first time.
 Other than that it works similar to `useForm` except `<FormManager />` is just a normal component.
 This pattern might be familiar, especially if you are working on third party libraries or using such.

 **The render props approach has similar benefits to hooks, but looks strange and sometimes doesn't scale efficiently.** Why is that?